-The 61st annual Wesleyan Writers Conference will be held from June 14 to June 18 at Wesleyan University in Middletown, Connecticut.
-The conference features workshops in poetry, fiction, and creative nonfiction, as well as master classes, craft sessions, panel discussions, readings, lectures, and manuscript consultations with agents and editors.
-The faculty includes poet Honor Moore; fiction writers Amy Bloom, Alexander Chee, Michael Reynolds, and Roxana Robinson; nonfiction writers William Finnegan, Lis Harris, and Hirsh Sawhney; translator Ann Goldstein; and publishers Pamela Dorman (Pamela Dorman Books) and Johnny Temple (Akashic Books).
-Tuition is $850.
-The conference also offers a one-day program on June 18 for $225, which includes lunch and dinner.
-Lodging is available on-campus for $50 per night or $170 for four nights or off-campus at nearby hotels and inns.
-A meal plan for the full conference is available for $275.
-To register for a manuscript consultation, submit 10 poems or up to 35 pages of prose by May 13.
-Scholarships and teaching fellowships are available; submit a work sample of any length in poetry or prose, a letter of intent, and a résumé by March 18.
-For general registration, submit an application and nonrefundable $100 deposit.
-Registration is first come, first served.
-Visit the website for complete guidelines.
+The 63rd annual Wesleyan Writers Conference was held from June 12 to June 16 at Wesleyan University in Middletown, Connecticut.
+The conference featured workshops in poetry, fiction, and creative nonfiction, as well as panel discussions, readings, and manuscript consultations with agents and editors.
+The faculty included poet Honor Moore, fiction writers Amy Bloom and Salvatore Scibona, and nonfiction writers William Finnegan and Lis Harris.
+Tuition was $850, which included access to all classes and events, plus an optional manuscript consultation.
+A one-day program was also available on June 16 for $225, which included lunch and dinner; manuscript consultations were available for an additional $100.
+Lodging was available on campus for $50 per night or $200 for four nights, or at area hotels and inns.
+A meal plan was available for $275.
+General registration was first come, first served; workshop space was limited.
+To register for a manuscript consultation, writers submitted 10 poems or up to 35 pages of prose by May 23.
+Scholarships and teaching fellowships were available; writers submitted a work sample of any length, a letter of intent, and a résumé by March 15.
+Visit the website for the registration form and complete guidelines.

 Wesleyan Writers Conference, Wesleyan University, Downey House, 294 High Street, Room 207, Middletown, CT 06459.
 (860) 685-3604.
 Anne Greene, Director.